Rotations

 • Rotation 4: Mar 4 - May 3 [optional]

-The laboratory rotations provide students with the opportunity to broaden their scientific experience in computational biology and bioinformatics and are the basis for ultimately choosing the laboratory for their thesis research.
+The laboratory rotations provide students with the opportunity to broaden their scientific experience in computational biology and biomedical informatics and are the basis for ultimately choosing the laboratory for their thesis research.
 The CBB Registrar also maintains a notebook with short reports about all the rotations that CBB students have done in the past.
 Entering students are encouraged to consult these resources.

 Students should take time early on to acquaint themselves with the science that is being conducted in the labs of the CBB faculty.
 For example: